pyside/pyside2-setup/examples/samplebinding/README.md

 This example can only be built using **CMake**.
 The following requirements need to be met:

-* A PySide2 package is installed into the current active Python environment (system or virtualenv)
+* A PySide package is installed into the current active Python environment (system or virtualenv)
 * A new enough version of CMake (**3.1+**).